 The quail's nest is on the ground among tall grasses and weeds, and is so cleverly hidden that one could pass by it a hundred times and not see it.
 The mother quail scratches a little hollow, or hole, in the ground and lines it with grass.
-She will lay as many as fifteen white eggs.
+She will lay as many as 12 to 18 white eggs.
 They are round at one end and very pointed at the other; and her eggs are smaller than a hen's eggs.

 The mother quail is so cautious that she never goes straight to her nest.
-First she enters a patch of weeds some distance from the nest and then quietly sneaks along until she reaches it.
+First, she enters a patch of weeds some distance from the nest and then quietly sneaks along until she reaches it.
 Her color is so much like that of the grass and leaves about her that one cannot see her on the nest at all.
-God created her with brownish feathers to protect her from foxes, coyotes, and hawks; her protective color is called camouflage.
+God created her with brownish feathers to protect her from foxes, coyotes, and hawks; her protective color is called camouflage (kă •m∂•flŏzh).

 As soon as the cute baby quails hatch, they are able to run about in the grass.
-They look like little, fluffy chicks with downy plumage; they also have brown, striped backs.
+They look like little, fluffy chicks with downy plumage ( $pl\bar{u} \cdot m\check{j}$ ); they also have brown, striped backs.
 The mother quail trains her babies just as a mother hen trains her brood of chicks.
 She teaches them how to scratch for bugs and how to hide and keep quiet when she gives the alarm.
-Later, when the danger has past, she clucks to call them together again.
+Later, when the danger has passed, she clucks to call them together again.